abhisat/COMP229Ass3/worksheet.md

 Is there a place that you could put all the common parts?

 🤔 Will this work given what you currently have?
 If not, what would we need to change?

+# Task 10

+Draw a picture of the inheritance hierarchy you have created.
+You should (loosely) use [UML notation](http://www.csci.csusb.edu/dick/cs201/uml.html) for your diagram.
+You are using UML In this case, and all through this course, only for "a rough sketch of an idea".